jackharvest/Cura-Cure/README.md

 They've been in appdata and other locations in the past.
 Taking bets on where they move it to next.

+# A Word of Caution
+- This may be obvious, but I'll spell it out: Your nozzle might run into clips and such with this removed, should it choose to return to home or simply print in the location of one.
+So, be mindful of your personal clip locations.

 # Version
 1.0.0 - 4/5/2023 - Initial Release